Sathiradissanayaka45/fake-review-detector/README.md

 ![System Diagram](./assests/overall.png)

 ## 📑 Overview

-Fake reviews pose a significant challenge to online trust and transparency.
-Malicious actors can manipulate customer reviews to mislead consumers and promote products or services unfairly.
+Fake reviews pose a significant challenge to online trust and transparency in e-commerce platforms.
+Malicious actors can manipulate customer reviews to mislead consumers and unfairly promote products or services.
 Our research project aims to develop a robust and efficient system for detecting fake reviews using natural language processing (NLP) techniques and behavioral analysis.

 The project addresses the limitations of traditional methods that rely solely on textual analysis by proposing a multi-pronged approach that combines: